A QUBO formulation for top-$\tau$ eigencentrality nodes: Introduction

 The gate-based quantum computers use unitary operations defined on a quantum circuit to transform input data into a desired output data \cite{ibm_qcns,MICHIELSEN201744}.
 This computational mechanism is employed in the design of IBM quantum computers which are made available through a cloud-based platform called IBM Quantum (IBM-Q) Experience \cite{ibm_qe}.
 The unitary operations are designed to process data with high fidelity and to tackle both combinatorial optimization problems and non-combinatorial problems like prime factorization \cite{ibm_qcns}.
 IBM-Q consists of both quantum hardware and simulators.
 The basic steps to follow in carrying out any experiment on the IBM-Q Experience requires first to specify a quantum circuit via a graphic interface called composer or a text-based editor (the cloud version is called quantum lab), then run the circuit on a simulator to verify specifications, and finally execute the circuit on the quantum processor for a number $N$ of shots with $N=8192$ being the maximum allowed on current devices \cite{MICHIELSEN201744}.

-In this paper, our main goal is to reformulate the EC problem as a QUBO problem that correctly identifies a desired number of the most important nodes of an undirected graph when solved on quantum annealing and gate-based quantum computers.
-As a secondary objective, we probe the possibility of using our formulation to generate a ranking of the nodes that correspond to the rankings obtained via the usual iterative method of solving the EC problem.
+{The main goal of this paper as stated earlier is to develop a QUBO formulation for the problem of identifying the top-$\tau$ highest EC nodes in a network and implement it on quantum annealing and gate-based quantum computers.
+Since EC is also a good measure for generating node ranks we also explore the possibility of our formulation generating node ordering.}

-The paper is organized as follows.
-Section 2 elaborates on our extraction of an optimization problem out of the EC problem classically.
-We then construct a QUBO formulation for identifying a number of the most important nodes of the graph by the EC measure to be implemented on quantum computing devices.
-Section 3 presents the software tools, implementations and results obtained from the classical and quantum computers such as D-Wave 2000Q and IBM-Q. It also stipulates ways of defining a rank from the results obtained from solving the QUBO on D-Wave 2000Q and provides discussions on the conclusions derived from the results.
-In section 4, we provide a summary of the results and conclude with suggestions of future directions to be considered.
+The paper is organized as follows. {In the next section, we present a construction of a QUBO formulation for identifying a fraction of the most important nodes of the graph by the EC measure to be implemented on quantum computing devices.
+We then present the software tools, implementations and results obtained from the classical and quantum computers such as the D-Wave 2000Q and IBM-Q. We follow this up with a definition of node ranks from the results obtained from solving the QUBO on the D-Wave 2000Q and provide discussions on the conclusions derived from the results.
+Finally, we provide a summary of the results and conclude with suggestions of future directions to be considered.}